 - the ability to holiday outside of school days so you miss the school rush, and

-- you can get a cheaper education than an expensive public school (although probably similar or more compared to a public school.)
+- you can get a cheaper education than an expensive private school (although probably similar to or more than the cost of a public school.)

 Special Needs Advantages